 Changes to these terms of engagement

-These terms of engagement will be deemed to be modified to the extent necessary to comply with the Rules of Conduct in force from time to time.
+These terms of engagement will be deemed to be modified to the extent necessary to comply with applicable legislation and the Rules of Conduct in force from time to time.

 Client care and service information